Coreyo-git/RClone-OneDrive/README.md

-# RClone-OneDrive
-SystemD service for mounting onedrive with Rclone
+# Linux SystemD service for mounting Onedrive with Rclone
+Setup and configure an rclone remote for your cloud storage solution: https://rclone.org/onedrive/

-Add new folder locally to mount remote too,mkdir /home/coreyo/mnt && mkdir /home/coreyo/mnt/OneDrive
+Add new folder locally to mount remote: mkdir /home/USERNAME/mnt && mkdir /home/USER/mnt/OneDrive

-Create system file in /etc/systemd/system/OneDrive
+Create system file in /etc/systemd/system/Rclone-OneDrive.service touch /etc/systemd/system/Rclone-OneDrive.service

+And configure the system service to suit.

+Configure systemctl to start the mount as needed.